texjporg/ptex2pdf/README.md

 - version 0.8 2015-06-15
   file name checks: first search for arg as is, then try .tex and .ltx (closes github issue: 3)
+- version 0.9 2016-12-12
+  allow for files in sub-directories add -output-directory option update copyright and development place (now in texjp) support 'flag=val' to specify option values only allow one (1) filename argument

 ## Copyright and License ##

 Originally based on musixtex.lua from Bob Tennent.

 (c) Copyright 2012 Bob Tennent rdt@cs.queensu.ca
-(c) Copyright 2013-2015 Norbert Preining norbert@preining.info
+(c) Copyright 2013-2016 Norbert Preining norbert@preining.info
+(c) Copyright 2016      by Japanese TeX Development Community

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the